sdemercurio/MeetMyTeam/README.md

 ## Classes:
 The application includes ```Employee```, ```Manager```, ```Engineer```, and ```Intern``` classes.
 The latter three child classes extend from the parent class ```Employee```.
 These child classes will inheret the properties ```name```, ```id```, and ```email```, along with their methods.

-Each child class possesses their own unique property and method in conjunction with those inherited from the parent class.

 ![UML_diagram](assets/imgs/company_profile_CLI.jpeg)

 ```javascript